t-test for independent samples

-The unpaired t-test (or independent t-test) is a statistical test that determines whether there is a difference between two unrelated groups.
+The t-test for independent samples is a statistical test that determines whether there is a difference between two unrelated groups.

-The unpaired t-test is used to make a statement about the population based on two independent samples.
+The t-test for independent samples is used to make a statement about the population based on two independent samples.
 To make this statement, the mean value of the two samples is compared.
 If the difference in means is large enough, it is assumed that the two groups differ.

 Why do you need the unpaired t-Test?